 Is a Harvest Hosts Membership Worth It?

-Harvest Hosts is a fantastic option for campers with a very affordable membership price for an entire year of trips.
+For campers, Harvest Hosts presents an exceptional value with its reasonably priced annual membership, promising a year filled with adventures.
 You can make the most of your membership if you’re RVing full-time or planning several cross-country trips within the year.
 You can try crunching the numbers: determine the number of stops you’ll make in a single RV camping trip.
 In our experience, one or two campground stays are significantly more expensive than a $99 Harvest Hosts membership.
 The novelty of the various business locations is worth at least a one-year membership.
 If you find that you prefer staying in campgrounds instead of parking lots on farms and wineries, then you can cancel your plan.
 Harvest Hosts also offers a three-month 100% money-back guarantee if you are unhappy with their services and features.
 Request a refund by contacting Harvest Hosts directly.

 Overall, Harvest Hosts is the best bargain for avid RV campers.
 For such a low price, you get so much more than what you pay for.
 Some locations are some of the best places in North America where you can camp your RV overnight.